gruncellka/porto-data/README.md

 5. ✅ Regenerates metadata.json if data files changed

 **Important behaviors:**

 -   ✅ Modified files are automatically staged (fixes uncommitted changes bug)
-- ⚠️ If `metadata.json` is regenerated, commit is rejected - you must review and stage it
+-   ❌ If `metadata.json` is regenerated but not staged, commit is **rejected** - you must stage `metadata.json` in the same commit
 -   ❌ If validation fails, commit is blocked until you fix the errors

 **Installing hooks:**

 ```bash
 make install-hooks  # Installs pre-commit framework hooks
 ```